tkodimac/child-minder/README.md

         * the main idea of the company.
         * Emphasize the strong points of the company.
         * Shows feedback from satisfied clients.
-        * Invites to fill out the contact form.
+        * the mission goal of the company

     ![Home Page](documentation/home_page.png)